October 12, 2021

 The OBP is one of Australia's most critically endangered species.
 Throughout the past decade, the number of individuals that have returned to Melaleuca has ranged between 17 and 35 individuals.

-With the best female returns for several years and released birds boosting the small wild population, the OBP Tasmanian Program are hopeful for promising results this breeding season.
+With the best female returns for several years and released birds boosting the small wild population, the OBP Tasmanian Program is hopeful for promising results this breeding season.

 A full summary by the Orange-bellied Parrot Recovery Team can be found below: